Setting Goals for the New Year

 I stopped doing New Year's resolutions because, like most people I either forgot about them, gave up on them, or didn't accomplish them within a few months and became discouraged.
 Usually because resolutions focus on what we don't want, what needs to be fixed, what's negative in our life.

 I read a book, "The Succes Principles," that changed my life and the way I approach the things I want.
-Since then I set goals instead.
-I started out with a lot of goals and it was too much.
+Since then, I set goals instead.
+I started out with a lot of goals, and it was too much.
 I quickly got overwhelmed.
 Now I set five goals in specific areas of my life.
-Then I take it the next step and break each goal down, into four acitonable steps I can take to get me closer to my goals.
-When I became chronically ill I simply changed the areas in my life I focus on for my goals (more on this later).
+Then I take it the next step and break each goal down, into four actionable steps I can take to get me closer to my goals.
+When I became chronically ill, I simply changed the areas in my life I focus on for my goals (more on this later).

 The book I read lists 7 areas of your life to create goals around.
 I reduced that to 5.
 The original seven are: